nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * The `docs/images` directory contains ready-for-use pictures in PNG format
 * The `docs/diagrams` directory contains `.puml` files (for PlantUML) and `.xml` files (for draw.io) which allow editing and regenerating of diagrams

+## Configurations

+Certain properties of the application can be controlled (e.g user preferences file location, logging level) through the configuration file (default: `config.json`).
+The configuration file is created the first time the application is run.
+It is in JSON format and contains name-value pairs.

 --------------------------------------------------------------------------------------------------------------------